rfc6919/uuid-enumerate/README.rst

 ``uuid-enumerate [shard_number/shard_count]``

 Prints all the UUIDs to stdout.
-If sharding, the shard number is zero- based and the shard count must be a power of two.
+If sharding, the shard number is zero-based and the shard count must be a power of two.

 ``./X-uuid-generate``